 Essential reading: Upcoming smartwatches to look out for

 The Connected looks like a classic Tag for starters with first-class build quality and a host of impressively detailed custom watch faces.
 Android Wear is there keeping things running but it definitely takes more of a backseat than it does on Wear alternatives from LG, Motorola and company.

 Tag is definitely onto a winner here.
 Now we just need to Google to up its game on the software front.

 Have a look at our full Tag Heuer Connected review.

 The Urbane is a decent copy of a dress watch, something the Apple Watch has never been able to achieve.
 Whether you get the silver or gold finished stainless steel one thing is for sure: it's shiny shiny.
 There's no missing it.
 The full round, now smaller but still sizeable bezel is seriously eye- and light-catching.

 The LG Watch Urbane second edition exists, but if you want a stylish yet simple LG Android Wear watch, this is still the one to go for.

 Take a look at our full LG Watch Urbane review.

 Warning: the Vector Luna has no touchscreen but you may actually prefer it this way.
-It might take a little unlearning all that tech has taught you over the last eight years but there is an advantage to this platform agnostic smartwatch's three-button control.
+It might take a little time to unlearn all that tech has taught you over the last eight years but there is an advantage to this platform agnostic smartwatch's three-button control.
 It means that the battery life lasts a staggering one month on a single charge.
-Eat that Apple.
+Eat that, Apple.

 The Luna is also a swish little number if you opt for one of the higher-end styles and finishes.
 Drawbacks include a slightly flaky notification set-up and a screen that does let the side down somewhat.
 It's called pay-off for that month of battery.